The Payroll Blog

-Weathering a Storm: How to Prepare Your Business for the Unexpected
+5 Ways to Prepare Your Business for the Unexpected

 In the chance you are stuck at your business when a storm hits, you'll want to be prepared to shelter in place.
-Start with a supply of flashlights, backup batteries, candles, blankets, some bottled water and non-perishable goods.
+Start with a supply of flashlights, backup batteries, candles, blankets, some bottled water, and non-perishable goods.
 You will also want to have a first aid kit handy.

 The U.S. Small Business Administration has also put together a variety of guides, checklists, and safety tips, for an array of emergencies ranging from hurricanes to winter storms, which you can access here.
 They have also included information for if you need financial assistance after a disaster.